scwangdyd/zero_shot_hoi/README.md

 ### Demo Inference with Pre-trained Model

-1. Download our pre-trained model on [HICO-DET dataset]() or V-COCO dataset. *Note: HICO-DET dataset allows 116 (excluding "no_interaction") actions, while V-COCO allows 25 actions*.
+1. Download our pre-trained model on HICO-DET dataset or V-COCO dataset. *Note: HICO-DET dataset allows 116 (excluding "no_interaction") actions and V-COCO allows 25 actions*.

     ```
     cd demo